ksleeq21/devops-project/README.md

 ## Deployment

-Jenkins pipeline provides Blue-Green Deployment.
+Jenkins pipeline manages Blue-Green Deployment.
 When a pipeline is kicked in Jenkins runs `./scripts/deploy-for-production.sh` with some parameters to begin Blue-Green Deployment.

 Parameters of `deploy-for-production.sh`
 - DEPLOYMENT_NAME: Name of deployment